 Community Service Award will be presented to all seniors at graduation who have performed and have verified a total of 200 hours or more of community service throughout 7-12 grades.
-Community service must take place outside the school day.
-Students may not receive compensation for these hours.
+Community service must take place

 STUDENT ACTIVITIES

 Student activities are an important part of the Odessa School District's educational program.
 The students of Odessa schools represent their school, community, and themselves with pride and honor.
 It is the hope and desire of the District that every student becomes involved in one or more of our clubs, activities, or sports.
 It is beneficial to the individual and to the school community that students participate in activities which are extensions of the classroom.
 Students desiring to start a new club must present the idea to the A.S.B.
 Student Council and receive the procedures for getting a new club approved.